cds-amal/fzf-eip/CONTRIBUTING.md

 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!
+2. Issue that pull request!
-7. Review notes from team and update PR accordingly
+3. Review notes from team and update PR accordingly
-8. Once PR has been approved, the branch is deleted.
+4. Once PR has been approved, the branch is deleted.
+5. For more info see the [Github Flow](https://guides.github.com/introduction/flow/index.html).

 ## Contributions and License